 “Put simply, Analytics is becoming both the air we breathe – and the ocean in which we swim.” says a Deloitte report.

 As we move from an Economy of Scale to an Economy of Experience, brands rely heavily on big data, treating it as one of their most valued assets.
 Today, Big Data has become the most critical part of a brand’s strategy.
 The massive amount of data generated from online and mobile devices, both structured and unstructured, has been the magic key to innovating products that are a perfect fit for a brand’s target audience.
 Companies have not only learned what consumers are interested in, but also their motivations for re-engaging with the brands.

 But, have we moved on to do better than just innovate perfect-fit products??
 I would say YES.
 It’s beyond just creating solutions or products.
 The next wave will move us from the perfect product to a unique experience.

 “Those who can use data to create differentiated insights will win.”says Arindam Bhattacharya, Managing Director, Boston Consulting Group

-In an era that concentrates on people, the combination of Big Data and computing lets us analyze behavioral data thus creating a need to anticipate customer needs.
+In an era that concentrates on people, the combination of Big Data and computing lets us analyze behavioural data thus creating a need to anticipate customer needs.
 This data, when synthesized and analyzed further, will give us the ability to create context, i.e. context specific to individuals.
 These contexts will allow us to micro-market and micro-target at the consumer level by developing a proactive platform to customized products and experiences.